Institutional Review Board

 2. How many copies of the protocol should I submit?

 The electronic copy of the protocol package for review and approval should be submitted on or before the submission cut-off date which is every 15th of the month.
+One (1) hard copy should be submitted within the week after the electronic submission.

 3. How long is the validity of the ethical clearance?